buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElementQuantity.md

 * _IfcElementQuantity.Name_ = <name of the qto definition template>
 * _IfcElementQuantity.MethodOfMeasurement_ = 'BaseQuantities'
-* _IfcElementQuantity.Quantities_ = SET of subtypes of _IfcPhysicalSimpleQuantity_ with values for the _Name_ attribute as published as part of this specifciation.
+* _IfcElementQuantity.Quantities_ = SET of subtypes of _IfcPhysicalSimpleQuantity_ with values for the _Name_ attribute as published as part of this specification.

 > HISTORY  New entity in IFC2x.